happy394/course_proj_hse/README.md

 pip install -r requirements.txt
 ```

+Then comment in /src/parsers/main.py functions that are not needed to be parsed
 Then run /src/parsers/main.py
-(Note: at this moment only one parser is working - <https://www.basketball-reference.com/contracts/>)

-At the end you should get .json file in the project directory
+At the end you should get .json file(s) in the '/parsed' directory